sidekiq-cron/sidekiq-cron/README.md

     Redis::InheritedError: Tried to use a connection from a child process without reconnecting.
 You need to reconnect to Redis after forking.

-to occcur.
+to occur.
 To avoid this, wrap your job creation in the call to `Sidekiq.configure_server`:

 ```ruby
 Sidekiq.configure_server do |config|